 Ubud has a wealth of beautiful temples to discover.
 Beyond the town, on the southwest slopes of daunting Gunung Agung (towards the centre of the island), is the 8th-century Mother Temple: Pura Besakih.
 When you reach the Pura, you’ll be rewarded with incomparable vistas of sky-reflecting crater lakes, distant water temples and smoking caldera.
 If you’re super-fit, there’s a gruelling climb to the summit, but, to get there for sunrise, you’ll need to start climbing at midnight.
 And you’ll most definitely need a guide.

 Drive 30 minutes out of Ubud to tour the world-renowned Green School, a pioneering project featuring the world’s largest bamboo structure, an unrivalled commitment to sustainability, and a holistic approach to education that involves open-air classrooms and a bespoke curriculum.
 It’s a fascinating insight into what can be achieved when people commit to a vision.
 Creator John Hardy also owns Bambu Indah, a beautiful eco-retreat on the outskirts of Ubud.

-If shopping’s your thing, you can bargain in the market to your heart’s content or drop in to some of the designer shops midway down Monkey Forest Road.
-There's even a Prada store here now.
+If shopping’s your thing, you can bargain in the market to your heart’s content (look out for slide robes, patterned yoga mat bags and carved woodwork) or drop in to some of the boutiques down Monkey Forest Road.
 Ubud's not short of restaurants but try taking a table in one of the bustling warungs (local restaurant).
 As you’d expect, it’s cooler in this area, so you may need to wrap up on cloudy days and in the evenings.